Ditectrev/DP-203/README.md

 ![Question 126](images/question126.jpg)

-- [ ] Box 1: TumblingWindow.
-Box 2: MAX.
-Box 3: MAX.
+- [ ] Box 1: `COUNT`.
+Box 2: `HoppingWindow`.
+Box 3: `DATEADD`.
-- [ ] Box 1: MAX.
-Box 2: TumblingWindow.
-Box 3: DATEDIFF.
+- [ ] Box 1: `MIN`.
+Box 2: `SessionWindow`.
+Box 3: `DATEPART`.
-- [ ] Box 1: DATEDIFF.
-Box 2: MAX.
-Box 3: TumblingWindow.
+- [ ] Box 1: `TOPONE`.
+Box 2: `SlidingWindow`.
+Box 3: `DATENAME`.
-- [x] Box 1: MAX.
-Box 2: TumblingWindow.
-Box 3: DATEDIFF.
+- [x] Box 1: `MAX`.
+Box 2: `TumblingWindow`.
+Box 3: `DATEDIFF`.

 ### You are implementing Azure Stream Analytics windowing functions.
 Which windowing function should you use for each requirement?

 ![Question 127](images/question127.jpg)

-- [ ] Segent the data stream into distinct time segments that repeat but do not overlap: Sliding.
-Segent the data stream into distinct time segments that repeat and can overlap: Hopping.
-Segment the data stream to produce an output only when an event occurs: Hopping.
+- [ ] Segment the data stream into distinct time segments that repeat but do not overlap: Sliding.
+Segment the data stream into distinct time segments that repeat and can overlap: Hopping.
+Segment the data stream to produce an output only when an event occurs: Tumbling.
-- [x] Segent the data stream into distinct time segments that repeat but do not overlap: Tumbling.Segent the data stream into distinct time segments that repeat and can overlap: Hopping.
+- [x] Segment the data stream into distinct time segments that repeat but do not overlap: Tumbling.
+Segment the data stream into distinct time segments that repeat and can overlap: Hopping.
 Segment the data stream to produce an output only when an event occurs: Sliding.
-- [ ] Segent the data stream into distinct time segments that repeat but do not overlap: Sliding.
-Segent the data stream into distinct time segments that repeat and can overlap: Sliding.
+- [ ] Segment the data stream into distinct time segments that repeat but do not overlap: Hopping.
+Segment the data stream into distinct time segments that repeat and can overlap: Sliding.
 Segment the data stream to produce an output only when an event occurs: Tumbling.
-- [ ] Segent the data stream into distinct time segments that repeat but do not overlap: Sliding.
-Segent the data stream into distinct time segments that repeat and can overlap: Tumbling.
-Segment the data stream to produce an output only when an event occurs: Tumbling.
+- [ ] Segment the data stream into distinct time segments that repeat but do not overlap: Sliding.
+Segment the data stream into distinct time segments that repeat and can overlap: Tumbling.
+Segment the data stream to produce an output only when an event occurs: Hopping.

 ### You need to create an Azure Data Factory pipeline to process data for the following three departments at your company: Ecommerce, retail, and wholesale.
 The solution must ensure that data can also be processed for the entire company.
 How should you complete the Data Factory data flow script?